notum-cz/strapi-plugin-location/README.md

 ⚠️ Filtering by data in relations is not supported.

+## We've released v2.x for Strapi V5
+The version 2.x for this plugin is aimed at Strapi V5.
+If you need to use this plugin for Strapi V4, please install the 1.x releases of the plugin.
+With this upgrade:

+- The plugin uses Strapi V5's plugin SDK library `@strapi/sdk-plugin`.
+- The plugin now works based on the `documentId` attribute

 ## 🙉 What does the plugin do for you?

 - ✅ Provides a custom location input field for latitude and longitude values